Our Services

 • an argument against the usual fines, points or worse - disqualification from driving.

-If you have been charged or summonsed we will be happy to see you and advise you on your prospects of successfully defending the case and the range of possible sentences if convicted.
+If you have been charged or summonsed we will be happy to see you and advise you on your prospects of successfully defending the case and the range of possible sentences if you plead guilty or are convicted.
 This will help you decide whether you need to be represented by a lawyer at court.

 Private Fees and Legal Aid

 Most motoring cases are paid for privately.
 At our first meeting we will discuss the appropriate level of fee earner to deal with your case and the likely cost of the case.
-If you successfully defend your case you may apply to the court for your costs to be reimbursed.
+If you successfully defend your case you may apply to the court for some or all of your costs to be reimbursed.

 Legal aid is available where a prison sentence is a real possibility.
 In other cases it is unlikely to be available but there are some exceptions to this - for example if you suffer from a disability which prevents you from representing yourself effectively.
 We can tell you if your case may be suitable for legal aid and assist you with your application.